The chromatic profile of locally bipartite graphs: Homomorphism results

-\begin{Proof}[of \Cref{hom2H}] Identifying $T_{i}$ with $v_{i}$ and $R_{502}$ with a single vertex gives a homomorphism from $G$ to the following graph which is $H_{2}^{+}$ with four extra edges, but which is still 4-colourable (colouring shown in the diagram). \end{Proof}
+Hence, identifying $T_{i}$ with $v_{i}$ and $R_{502}$ with a single vertex gives a homomorphism from $G$ to the following graph which is $H_{2}^{+}$ with four extra edges.
+This graph is 4-colourable (colouring shown in the diagram) and so $\chi(G) \leqslant 4$. \end{Proof}